jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: The Buffy Battles
 This Plot Twist puts two characters on your side in a Relationship.
 This means they can team attack together (even if they’re not on the same team), and while doing so they can’t be struck back by a defender.
 Once a character in a Relationship leaves play, the Relationship is over.

+# Living Tribunal
+Set: Galactic Guardians
+**Balances the Multiverse**
+When the Living Tribunal **Balances the Multiverse**, he's removed from the game before he actually appears.
+Photographic Universe cards

 # Loki (SC)
 The MCU Battles
 **I Am Burdened With Glorious Purpose**